Administer your IoT Central application

 - Manage device connection

-- Use access tokens
+- Use access tokens for developer tools

 To access and use the Administration section, you must be in the Administrator role for an Azure IoT Central application.
 If you create an Azure IoT Central application, you're automatically assigned to the Administrator role for that application.
 The Manage Users section in this article explains more about how to assign the Administrator role to other users.